-The parliamentarian and scorers will submit scores/rankings on electronic ballots via SpeechWire, a web-based tournament management system.
-You will need a laptop in the chamber and are required to register as a judge in advance of the tournament at speechwire.com.
-Instructional videos can be located there, if you have questions on how to register.
+Important: If the parliamentarian and scorers will submit scores/rankings on electronic ballots via a web-based tournament management system, you will need a laptop in the chamber.

 SCORING

 A ballot should be completed for all members of Congress whether they spoke during the session or not.
 Scorers shall not confer with others about their selection or reasons for ranking before submitting their decisions.